Topics Map > Lumen Courses

 Subject

 Identify the subject that owns the course.
-While anyone can propose a course in any subject listing, all proposals must be approved by the department that owns the subject listing and the school or college that owns that department.
+Anyone can propose a course in any subject listing, but all proposals must be approved by the department that owns the subject listing and the school or college that owns that department.

 Form help